-- 1. Preferred Subfloor - 1.
-3⁄4 inch CDX plywood in 4 x 8-foot sheets - 2.
-3⁄4 inch OSB PS2 rated in 4 x 8-foot sheets - 2.
-Existing wood floors - 3.
-Sheet vinyl or resilient tile as long as it is installed over one of the preferred subfloors. - 4.
-Concrete slabs Concrete subfloors must be cured for a minimum of 30 days.
-The moisture content of a concrete subfloor should be tested using a Calcium Chloride test (ASTM-F-1869 or ASTM F-710) and show no greater than 3 pounds per 1000 square feet in 24 hours or in accordance with ASTM F2170 latest version RH in-situ probe. - 5.
-In-floor Radiant Heat: With radiant heat, heat source is directly beneath the flooring, so flooring may gain moisture or dry out faster than in a home with conventional heating system.
+- 5. Ceramic tiles should be made smooth by applying a cementitious overlay such as patching or levelling compound. - 6.
+In-floor Radiant Heat: With radiant heat, the heat source is directly beneath the flooring, so flooring may gain moisture or dry out faster than in a home with conventional heating system.
 For this installation, once slab has cured, turn heat on, regardless of season, and leave it on for at least 5-6 days before installation.
-Maximum surface temperature should never be more than 85 degrees Fahrenheit (30 degrees Celsius).
+Maximum surface temperature should never be more than 85 degrees Fahrenheit (30 degrees Celsius). - 7.
+NEVER install a floating floor over another floating floor or as noted before over wood subfloors which lay directly on concrete or over sleeper constructions.